lmondada/dphil-thesis/content/02_quantum/01_compilation.md

 Cross-compilation presents significant challenges.
-As quantum programs grow in size and complexity, debugging and verifying their correctness without access to the target hardware becomes increasingly difficult @Rovara2024.
+As quantum programs grow in size and complexity, debugging and verifying their correctness without access to the target hardware becomes increasingly difficult @Rovara2024, as we hit the limits of what can be simulated classically.
-Pursuing this would lead us into the domain of quantum simulation, a vibrant research area that has been and will continue to be the subject of theses in its own right.
+Quantum simulation is a vibrant research area that has been and will continue to be the subject of theses (e.g. @Flannigan2020 @Azad2024) in its own right.

 On the flip side, using classical hardware for quantum program compilation comes with a giant opportunity for compilers: